 When making your decision, you’ll probably want to compare the price tag on Invisalign vs braces cost.
 Invisalign tends to cost more than traditional braces, but there’s not as much disparity between the two treatment options as you might think.
 It all depends on your treatment plan and how complex your case is.

-Many orthodontists will offer special deals on orthodontics including Invisalign.
-Your insurance may help with the cost of braces and many offices offer financing programs to make braces affordable.
+Many orthodontists will offer special deals on orthodontics, including Invisalign.
+Your insurance may help with the cost of braces, and many offices have financing programs to make braces affordable.

 Invisalign vs. Braces: Which is Better?

 At the end of the day, choosing between Invisalign and traditional braces is a very personal decision.
 If you can afford Invisalign and commit to the treatment plan, your orthodontic treatment could be faster and more comfortable.
 However, if you can’t commit or you’re worried about losing trays, you may want to go the traditional route.

 If you’re ready to start orthodontic treatment, the team at Jefferson Dental & Orthodontics is ready to help.
 We can answer your questions and get you started with affordable braces.
-Contact the Jefferson Dental & Orthodontics clinic nearest you to make an appointment.
+Contact the Jefferson Dental & Orthodontics office nearest you to schedule your free consultation.